 Below you can see an example of a shrinkage table.
 It is important to note that this is merely an example to illustrate how shrinkage is calculated.
 There can be many more activities that can be added and not all activities are relevant for all companies.

-The activity of mimicking a real-world system over time, usually performed with a computer.
-The goal of simulation is to quickly evaluate the performance of such a system, and see how the system behaves by changing some variables.
-Simulation is also often used to approximate solutions to problems when there is no numerical solution
+The activity of mimicking a real-world system over time, usually performed with a computer to evaluate the performance of such a system.

 A group of agents all having the same skill set.